octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 KNOWN POINTS
 ```

-## What have we learned so far?
+## What we have learned so far!
 In this chapter, we saw how to install the CLI.
-We also introduced you to simple remote procedure calls to a Tezos node.
-Along the way, we understood how to connect to a remote community node or a local node using a sandbox.
+We also introduced you to simple remote procedure calls for a Tezos node.
+Along the way, we understood how to connect to a remote community node or to a local node using a sandbox.

-In the next chapter, we will learn in detail how Tezos allows on-chain decentralized governance without hard forks' troubles.
+In the next chapter, we will learn in detail how Tezos allows on-chain decentralized governance without reliyng on the problematic hard forks.

 ## References
 [1] https://en.wikipedia.org/wiki/Remote_procedure_call